scraggo/comparing-javascript-test-runners/comparing-javascript-frameworks.md

 > Most of mocha CLI options are supported.
 If you're missing some of the options support you're welcome to submit a PR: all options are applied in a same simple way.

 - Run tests as you would with Mocha.
 See above
+- Not all of Mocha's options are available

 #### Writing the tests